 The ticket price bears no relevance to the total amount of compensation, and as such you will be able to claim on flights with low-cost airlines.
 It is possible to claim on flights as far back as 6 years.
 For your claim to be eligible the flight must depart within the EU or, if it lands in the EU the airline must have its headquarters in the EU.

 How is the delay calculated?

 It is important to remember that delays are calculated based on the time of arrival, not the departure time.
 But what exactly is a flight’s “arrival time”?
-In September 2014, the European Court of Justice (case C-425/13) defined "arrival time" to be the moment at which the aircraft has reached it's final destination and one of its doors is open.
-This is based on the assumption that , at that moment, the passengers are permitted to leave the aircraft.
+In September 2014, the European Court of Justice (case C-425/13) defined "arrival time" as the moment when the aircraft reaches its final destination and one of its doors opens.
+This is based on the assumption that this is the moment the passengers are permitted to disembark.